tseeker/reconstructed/README.md

 containing the list of instructions which are part of the block.
 It may have a `rescue` field, containing a list of instructions which will be executed on error, and `always`, which may contain a list of instructions to execute in all cases.

-If the `locals` field is defined, it must contain a table of local variables to define.
-If these variables already exist, their state will be saved and they will be restored after the block is done executing.
+If the `vars` field is defined on an instruction, it must contain a table of local variables to define.
+Their values are computed after the loop variable is evaluated, but before the condition is.
+If these variables already existed, their state will be saved and they will be restored after the instruction is done executing.
+This is different from the core Ansible behaviour, which does not evaluate the `vars` unless they are used.

 A somewhat silly example can be found in the `example` directory.
 Trying to execute it using `ansible-inventory --graph` results in the following output.